JohnScarrow/cs-115/README.md

 cd cs-115
 Install Pygame:

-Ensure you have Python installed, then install Pygame using pip:
+Make sure you have Python installed, then install Pygame using pip:

 bash
 pip install pygame